 What does Markita mean?

 Markita [marki-ta] as a girls' name has its roots in Greek and Czechoslovakian, and the meaning of the name Markita is "pearl".
-Markita is a variant form, with the suffix -kita, of Margaret (Greek): a saint's name.
+Markita is a variant form of Margaret (Greek): a saint's name.
 Markita is also a variation of Marketa (Czechoslovakian).

 Associated with: greek.

 Markita has 23 more alternative forms via Margaret, Marketa: Maiga, Marcheta, Marchieta, Marga, Margarita▼, Margerita, Marget, Margie▼, Margies, Margisia, Margit, Margita, Margize, Margot▲, Margrit, Marguita, Marit, Marji, Marjie, Markeda, Markee, Markia and Markie.Creative forms:

 (male) Markigan, Markila, ..
 Middle name pairings:

 Markita is a somewhat popular first name for females (#2560 out of 4276, Top 60%) but a rare last name for both adults and children.
 (2000 U.S. Census)

 Markita entered the list in 1980-1989 and reached its peak position of #1239 in the U.S. in the year 1992, but is not listed currently.
 (2015 Birth Statistics)